LhyJason/UM-Stats507-HW/Final_Project/notebooks/README.md

-Loan Eligibility Assessment — STAT 507 Final Project
+# Loan Eligibility Assessment — STAT 507 Final Project

 Author: Hanyang Liu
-Course: UMich STAT 507 — Data Science & Analytics in Python Project Type: IEEE-style Final Project (Machine Learning Pipeline)
+Course: University of Michigan — STAT 507 Data Science & Analytics in Python
+Project Type: Machine Learning Classification Pipeline and IEEE-style Report

-Overview
+## Overview

-This project builds a complete machine learning system to predict loan eligibility using demographic and financial attributes from the Kaggle loan dataset.
+This project develops a complete machine learning pipeline for predicting loan eligibility using demographic and financial attributes from the Kaggle loan dataset.
-Three classification models were implemented and compared:

-Logistic Regression

-Decision Tree

-Random Forest (with GridSearchCV tuning)
+Three machine learning models are implemented: Logistic Regression, Decision Tree, and Random Forest with hyperparameter tuning.

-The workflow includes preprocessing, visualization, model training, evaluation, and test-set prediction.
+The workflow includes preprocessing, visualization, model training, evaluation, and the generation of prediction outputs.
-All results shown in the final report are fully reproducible using the notebooks in this directory.
+All results in the final report can be reproduced using the notebooks provided in this project.

-Project Structure
-Final_Project/
-│
-├── data/
-│     ├── loan-train.csv                 # Training dataset
-│     ├── loan-test.csv                  # Test dataset
-│     └── loan-test-predictions.csv      # Prediction output file
-│
-├── Graphs/
-│     ├── categorical_distributions.png
-│     ├── confusion_matrix_rf.png
-│     ├── Dependents.png
-│     ├── Education.png
-│     ├── Flow_graph.png
-│     ├── Gender.png
-│     ├── Married.png
-│     ├── model_performance_comparison.png
-│     └── rf_tuning_curve.png
-│
-├── notebooks/
-│     ├── Final Project.ipynb            # Main end-to-end ML workflow
-│     └── Additional codes for visualization.ipynb
-│
-└── README.md                            # (This file)
+## Repository Contents

+The repository includes:

+- A data folder containing training data, test data, and prediction outputs.
+- A Graphs folder containing all figures used in the report, including categorical distributions, confusion matrices, model comparison plots, and the project workflow diagram.
+- A notebooks folder containing:
+  - The main pipeline notebook for end-to-end processing and model training.
+  - A supplementary notebook for additional visualization.

-Environment Requirements
+## Environment Requirements

+Recommended Python environment:

 python >= 3.9
 pandas
 numpy
 matplotlib
 scikit-learn

-How to Run the Project
+## How to Run the Project
-1. Run the main pipeline

-Open:
+### Main Pipeline

+Open and run the notebook:

 notebooks/Final Project.ipynb

-This notebook performs:

-Data loading & preprocessing

-Encoding categorical variables

-Training Logistic Regression / Decision Tree / Random Forest

-Random Forest hyperparameter tuning

-Evaluation & visualization

-Prediction generation on loan-test.csv

-Saving results to:
+This notebook performs data loading, preprocessing, encoding, model training, hyperparameter tuning, evaluation, and prediction generation.
+Prediction results are written to the file:

 data/loan-test-predictions.csv

-All figures used in the final report are saved into:
+All figures used in the final report are saved into the Graphs folder automatically.

-Graphs/

-2. Supplementary Visualization
+### Additional Visualization

-Open:
+Open and run the notebook:

 notebooks/Additional codes for visualization.ipynb

-This notebook includes additional plots for:
+This notebook generates supplementary plots for variables such as Married, Dependents, Education, and Gender.

-Married

-Dependents

-Education

-Gender

-Stored in:

-Graphs/
+Generated images are saved in the Graphs folder.

-Key Results
+## Key Model Results

-Model	Accuracy	Recall (Class 1)	F1-score (Class 1)
-Logistic Regression	0.6992	0.03	0.05
+Logistic Regression
+Accuracy: 0.6992
+Recall (Class 1): 0.03
+F1-score (Class 1): 0.05

-Decision Tree	0.7398	0.53	0.56
+Decision Tree
+Accuracy: 0.7398
+Recall (Class 1): 0.53
+F1-score (Class 1): 0.56

-Random Forest	0.8130	0.47	0.61
+Random Forest
+Accuracy: 0.8130
+Recall (Class 1): 0.47
+F1-score (Class 1): 0.61

+Class 1 corresponds to the minority "Not Approved" category.
-Random Forest provides the strongest and most balanced predictive performance.
+Random Forest demonstrates the strongest balanced performance.

-Output File
+## Output Files

-loan-test-predictions.csv contains:
+loan-test-predictions.csv

-predicted approval labels (Y/N)

-probability estimates for both classes
+Contains predicted approval labels and probability estimates for each applicant.

-This file is generated automatically by the main notebook.
+Generated automatically by the main pipeline notebook.

-Reproducibility Notes
+## Reproducibility Notes

-To fully reproduce results:
+To reproduce results:

-Open notebooks/Final Project.ipynb
+1. Open notebooks/Final Project.ipynb

-Restart Kernel
+2. Restart the kernel

-Run all cells
+3. Run all cells in sequential order

-Ensure directory structure remains unchanged
+4. Ensure the folder structure is unchanged
+5. The notebook will save figures and output files automatically

+Relative paths are used for compatibility across machines and GitHub.

+## References

+All references follow IEEE format and appear in the final project report.

+## Final Remarks

+This repository includes all required components for the STAT 507 Final Project, including a documented machine learning pipeline, reproducible computations, visualization artifacts, and prediction outputs.